-The resource estimation was completed by the Macassa geological staff, under the supervision of S. Carmichael, P.Geo. and S. Gray, P.Geo.
+The Macassa geological staff under the supervision of S. Gray, P.Geo. and S. Carmichael, P.Geo. completed the resource estimation.

-The estimation procedures and the application of the procedures were reviewed by Glenn R. Clark, P.Eng.
+Glenn R. Clark, P.Eng, reviewed the estimation procedures and the application of the procedures.
 This involved reviewing the interpretation of many of the stopes and spot checking the calculations and the summaries.
-The classifications meet the requirement of NI 43-101 classification of Resources and Reserves.
+The classifications meet the requirement of NI43-101 classification of Resources and Reserves.